norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ```
 5. #### Artifact S3 Bucket
 Your CodePipeline will manage state via _artifacts_; created by CodeBuild, consumed by CodeDeploy.
 You need a bucket for this.
-- Go to create a logically named bucket, like `bash-dog-cd-artifacts`
+- Go to S3, create a logically named bucket, like `bash-dog-cd-artifacts`.
+Leave all the defaults.

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.